mschnee/electron-ipc-sharp/README.md

 A little experiment: Get a C# app to launch and communicate with Electron using node-ipc

 ## Why?
 Because I'm curious.
-JavaScript has gotten a lot faster, but it's still a single-threaeded sandbox.
+JavaScript has gotten a lot faster, but it's still a single-threaded sandbox.
 Native Node Modules are really complicated to write, so instead let's flip that paradigm upsidedown: Have Electron and the UI child process be dedicated to UI and UI only, let a core native application handle all the heavy lifting.

 A Native app- even a Managed App like with C#- gives us a ton of things we can't easily do in ES2015: access hardware resources, access resources **safely**, proper threading and deferred tasks, large file access and handling, native GPU access,